She Speaks!

 New parts for thirty of Shakespeare's women, letting them speak their minds, written by famed stage and screen actress, Dame Harriet Walter DBE

-'Bold and original... a book that anyone who cares about Shakespeare will want to own, and share' JAMES SHAPIRO
+'Bold and original . . .
+Anyone who cares about Shakespeare will want to own and share this book'

 'With her gravitas, empathy, intellect and absolute belly laugh wit, the unheard voices soar.
 A real celebration of her life and art' PHYLLIDA LLOYD

-Dame Harriet Walter, renowned for her wonderful portrayals in Succession and Killing Eve, among others, is one of Britain's most esteemed Shakespearean actors.
-Now, having played most of Shakespeare's female characters, audaciously, she lets them speak their minds.
+Dame Harriet Walter, renowned for her wonderful portrayals in Succession and Killing Eve among others, is one of Britain's most esteemed Shakespearean actors.
+Now, having played most of the Bard's female characters, audaciously she lets them speak their minds.

 Write a Review